Martinomagnifico/reveal.js-fsfx/README.md

 ```html
 <button class="fsbutton">Start the show!</button>
 ```

+Fullscreen buttons will *toggle* the fullscreen state of the browser, unless the below data-fs-gonext attribute is set.
+It will then only go fullscreen, not back.

 #### Optional 'Next slide' functionality

 Add a data-fs-gonext attribute to the button.
 It would be wise to give it a value.
+If this is set, the browser will go fullscreen and then go to the next Reveal screen after the set time.
+If the browser is already fullscreen, it will not toggle back to windowed mode but will stay fullscreen and directly go to the next screen.

 ```html
 <button class="fsbutton" data-fs-gonext="2000">Start the show!</button>
 ```
 #### Optional class toggle functionality

 ```html
 <p data-fs-toggle="hide">I have the class 'hide' in fullscreen</p>
 ```